AaronLenoir/msfs-flightdesignct-electro/README.md

 Moved Empty CG 0.75 feet more AFT.
 Need to verify if this is actually possible with battery placement...

+Positioned the single POB to the middle, to avoid imbalance.
+The 3D model has not been modified in any way ...

 ### Fuel

 We don't lose any weight when consuming energy from the batteries.
 To simulate this, we equate a tiny amount of fuel to 100% battery charge and modify the fuel consumption accordingly.